CakeDC/search/readme.md

 Contributing
 ------------

-If you'd like to contribute new features, enhancements or bug fixes to the plugin, just read our [Contribution Guidelines](http://cakedc.com/plugins) for detailed instructions.
+This repository follows the [CakeDC Plugin Standard](http://cakedc.com/plugin-standard).
+If you'd like to contribute new features, enhancements or bug fixes to the plugin, please read our [Contribution Guidelines](http://cakedc.com/contribution-guidelines) for detailed instructions.

 License
 -------